 Under the Korean inheritance law, the inheritance comes to fruition immediately when a person is deceased.
 The Korean inheritance law, the part V of Civil Act, provides who shall become the inheritor and beneficiary of the property of a deceased person, i.e. estate.
-This, however, does not always mean the inheritor shall take every property from the estate.
+The inheritor and beneficiay, however, shall not always take everything from the estate.
 There are separate rules and restrictions on the distribution of the estate in South Korea.
 In this article, we will explain to you the basic rules and practices of inheritance in Korea.

 - 1 Who Shall Become the Heirs and How to Distribute the Estate under the Korean Inheritance Law

 - 2 Surviving Spouse’s Inheritance Right and Share

 - 3 Deceased’s Will Cannot Disinherit an Heir Entirely – Elective Share under the Korean Inheritance Law